 Refreshed lighting, public art, and landscaping intends to welcome visitors to the area, giving them a memory of a community with character and vitality.
 This particular stretch of Highway 30 does not contain utility poles, and therefore, none are shown in the rendering above.
-This Plan does not suggest or recommended to remain or be added where absent today.
+This Plan does not suggest or recommended removal or burying existing utility poles.
+However, streetlights are recommended to remain or be added where absent today.